-5.3 Workflows
+4.3 Workflows

-This section summarizes some possible layouts and workflows while using conan together with other tools as an enduser, i.e. installing and consuming existing packages.
-For creating your own packages, have a look at the Packaging section.
+This section summarizes some possible layouts and workflows when using Conan together with other tools as an enduser for installing and consuming existing packages.
+To create your own packages, please refer to Creating Packages.

-In both cases, the recommended approach is to have a conanfile (either .py or .txt) at the root of your project.
+Whether you are working on a single configuration or a multi configuration project, in both cases, the recommended approach is to have a conanfile (either .py or .txt) at the root of your project.

-5.3.
-Workflows 29
+4.3.
+Workflows 25

-5.3.1 Single configuration
+4.3.1 Single configuration

-The single configuration is simple.
-It is the one that has been used so far for the examples and tutorials.
-In Getting started, we ran the conan install ... command inside the build folder and the conaninfo.txt and conanbuild-info.cmake files were generated there.
-The build folder is temporary, you should exclude it from version control, so those temporary files are excluded too.
+When working with a single configuration, your conanfile will be quite simple as shown in the examples and tutorials we have used so far in this user guide.
+For example, in Getting started, we showed how you can run the conan install .. command inside the build folder resulting in the conaninfo.txt and conanbuildinfo.cmake files being generated there too.
+Note that the build folder is temporary, so you should exclude it from version control to exclude these temporary files.

 Out-of-source builds are also supported.
-Let's make a simple example:
+Let's look at a simple example: